Claddagh Ring: The Essence of Loyalty and Faithfulness

 Claddagh Ring

 Claddagh was the city where the ring became popular.
 The popularity of it extended beyond the border of the Claddagh during the middle of the last century.
-Ireland witnessed only that unique ring during that time and that was why it became prominent in no time.
-Royal figures wore it, making it even more popular and that includes Queen Victoria, Queen Alexandra, and King Edward VII.
+Ireland witnessed only that unique ring during that time, so it became prominent in no time.
+Royal figures wore it, making it even more popular, including Queen Victoria, Queen Alexandra, and King Edward VII.

 The Irish culture has its very own identity.
-Consequently, it is not surprising to learn that it has a unique set of traditions and customs.
-Well, every culture has its own identity, but when it comes to weddings, most of them are similar.
+Consequently, it is unsurprising to learn that it has unique traditions and customs.
+Every culture has its own identity, but when it comes to weddings, most of them are similar.
 The wedding in Ireland shares a lot of traditions of those of the European world.
-On the other hand, there are some that make up the Irish individuality.
+On the other hand, some make up the Irish individuality.
 These traditions include the Claddagh ring.
-It is actually a vital part of an Irish wedding.
+It is a vital part of an Irish wedding.

-Knowing that the ring is a symbol of marriage and romance, it is easy to realize its importance in weddings.
-It is a tradition that people use the ring even the groom use one.
+Knowing that the ring symbolises marriage and romance, it is easy to realize its importance in weddings.
+It is a tradition that people use the ring.
+Even the groom uses one.
 As surprising as it may sound, males use this ring too.
-In fact, the male rings are heavier than the ones created for the ladies.
-However, men are not very concerned with jewellery as much as women are.
-Designers who sell these rings give the opportunity to order a pair of Claddagh rings for both genders.
-In Ireland, there is a tradition that makes it improper for you to buy a Claddagh ring for yourself.
-It is more common that you earn it as a gift or inherit it.
-The other traditions that the Irish wedding embraces include the magic hanky and the ringing bells.
+The male rings are heavier than the ones created for the ladies.
+However, men are not as concerned with jewellery as women are.
+Designers who sell these rings allow ordering a pair of Claddagh for both genders.
+In Ireland, a tradition makes it improper for you to buy a Claddagh ring for yourself.
+It is more common to earn or inherit it as a gift.
+The other traditions the Irish wedding embraces include the magic hanky and the ringing bells.

 To learn more about those traditions, Click Here.

-Ireland seems to be one of the interesting cultures that you will ever learn about.
+Ireland seems to be one of the most exciting cultures you will ever learn about.
 The Irish heritage includes a lot of fascinating tales alongside enthralling traditions.
-And, did we mention the legends of the Irish mythology?
+And did we mention the legends of Irish mythology?
 They are one more thing that you don’t want to miss.
-Oh, and the Irish food; there is just a plenty of delicious dishes that you should try.
+Oh, and the Irish food; there are just plenty of delicious dishes that you should try.

 Leave a comment